Arjuuuu07/F.T-Physiological-Instability-Detection-Engine/README.md

 │            │  back to specific vitals, thresholds, and patterns      │ ├─────────────────────────────────────────────────────────────────────┤
 │  PURPOSE 3 │  15-Minute Ahead Deterioration Prediction               │
-│            │  A deep learning model (CNN-GRU v7) trained to predict  │
+│            │  A deep learning model (CNN-GRU v9) trained to predict  │
+│            │  whether a patient is Normal or At-Risk (Critical +     │
-│            │  severity class 15 minutes into the future, enabling    │
+│            │  Emergency) 15 minutes into the future, enabling        │
 │            │  pre-emptive clinical intervention                       │
 └─────────────────────────────────────────────────────────────────────┘
 ```